n3oltd/support/docs/01-engage/08-data/03-imports/06-import-data-via-csv-feed/04-launchgood-donations/index.md

 You can search for the created pledge via any search function in Engage.
 :::

-### Upload Donations Recieved from the Campaign into Donations Queue
+### Import Donations Recieved from the Campaign into Engage via Donations Queue

 **1.** When the campaign data is successfully imported in Engage, the second step is to import all the donations received via the LaunchGood platform campaign.
 On the **donation queue's detailed** screen, click the **Import Now** option and choose the **LaunchGood type CSV feed** to upload the donation data into.